Sick of Negative Thoughts & Anxiety Ruining Your Life? Here's the Answer

 So, I chose what will align more with my freedom and less with my ego.
 Love and forgiveness.

 It was difficult, I won't lie.
-But I had already made the decision and promise to myself that nothing is worth my inner peace.
+But I had already made the decision and promised myself that nothing is worth my inner peace.

 So, I decided that if I saw her at this family event, I would say a polite "Hello" and keep it moving.